Alipsa/munin/README.md

 See the [Upgrade, Backup, and Restore](https://h2database.com/html/tutorial.html#upgrade_backup_restore) section of the h2 documentation for details.
 There is also a simple [database migration script](migrateDb.sh) you can use (edit credentials etc. appropriately first).
+For 2.1 to 2.2 upgrade. use the upgradeH2.sh script instead.

 Note that if you want another database other than H2, you need to make sure spring boot can access the jdbc driver jar.
 This can be done by setting the loader.path, e.g: